mickaelchanrion/rolly/docs/README.md

 ---
 home: true
-heroImage: /hero.png
+# heroImage: /hero.png
+heroText: rolly.js
+tagline: Custom scroll with inertia, smooth parallax and scenes manager
 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Easy to use
+- title: Easy to use 🧠
-  details: Just instantiate Rolly.js with default options, add the CSS and some attributes into your HTML and voilà!
+  details: Just instantiate rolly.js with default options, add the CSS and some attributes into your HTML and voilà!
-- title: Customizable
+- title: Customizable 🔧
-  details: You can add different parallax behaviors (translate, rotate, scale, colors, etc.) as much as you want.
+  details: You can add any behavior to your scenes bound to the scroll state (custom transforms, seek animations…).
-- title: Powerful
+- title: Powerful ⚡️
-  details: The library is lightweight, optimized using cache and uses requestAnimationFrame for rendering.
+  details: The library is lightweight, optimized using a lot of cache and uses requestAnimationFrame for rendering.
-footer: MIT Licensed | 2018-present MAJ digital
+footer: MIT Licensed • 2018-present • Mickael Chanrion, powered by MAJ digital
 ---